moov-io/paygate/README.md

 ## Contributing

 Yes please!
 Please review our [Contributing guide](CONTRIBUTING.md) and [Code of Conduct](https://github.com/moov-io/ach/blob/master/CODE_OF_CONDUCT.md) to get started!
+Checkout our [issues for first time contributors](https://github.com/moov-io/paygate/contribute) for something to help out with.

 Paygate includes several "long" tests which spawn Docker containers, make requests over the internet, and perform more complicated tests.
 To skip these long tests add the `-short` flag to `go test`.